Donald Trump Says There’s No Democrat Who Can Beat Him In 2020

 Donald Trump has declared that there isn’t a Democrat that can beat him in his bid to be reelected president in 2020.
 Trump made this statement aboard Air Force One in an interview with Good Morning Britain host, Piers Morgan.

-‘Do you see a Democrat who can possibly beat you?’
-Morgan asked according to The Daily Mail.
+“Do you see a Democrat who can possibly beat you?”
+Morgan asked, according to the Daily Mail.

-‘No. I don’t see anybody.
+“No. I don’t see anybody.
 I know them all and I don’t see anybody,” Trump replied.

-The current POTUS went on to add that he doesn’t believe that the Democratic party has the “right candidate” with the ability to beat him in the next presidential election.
+The current president went on to add that he doesn’t believe that the Democratic party has the “right candidate” with the ability to beat him in the next presidential election.

-News of Trump’s confidence about reelection comes after The New York Post ran a piece which claimed that Hillary Clinton might be planning to run for president again despite her defeat in 2016.
-The article is an opinion piece by Michael Goodwin but he cites the fact that Hillary has been emailing her supporters with mounting frequency recently.
+News of Trump’s confidence about reelection comes after the New York Post ran a piece which claimed that Hillary Clinton might be planning to run for president again despite her defeat in 2016.
+The article is an opinion piece by Michael Goodwin, but he cites the fact that Hillary has been emailing her supporters with mounting frequency recently.
 In the emails, Clinton reportedly calls for “resistance” against the current Trump regime and publicizes her PAC’s role in fighting back against the present administration.

 “Hillary Clinton is up to something,” Goodwin writes, as he notes that Clinton’s team has sent this type of email five times during the last month.